 “Class 8” means a vehicle with a GVWR greater than 33,000 lbs.

+“Workday” means a calendar day a vehicle is operated in the California fleet and excludes days the vehicle is operated solely for vehicle maintenance purposes, such as being driven to a vehicle repair facility for repairs upon that vehicle.

+“Work truck” means a vehicle that does not meet any of the definitions of box truck, van, bus, pickup truck, day cab tractor, sleeper cab tractor, or specialty vehicle.

 “Yard tractor” means a vehicle that has a movable fifth wheel that can be elevated and is used in moving and spotting trailers and containers at a location or facility.
 Yard tractors are also commonly known as yard goats, hostlers, yard dogs, trailer spotters, or jockeys.

 “Zero-emissions powertrain” has the same definition as title 13, CCR, section 1956.8(j)(27).